Sports in the Tampa Bay area: Summary

 The Tampa Bay area has seen five championships among their three teams in the four major sports.
 The Tampa Bay Buccaneers won Super Bowl XXXVII in 2002 against the Oakland Raiders by a score of 48–21 and Super Bowl LV in 2020 against the Kansas City Chiefs by a score of 31–9.
-The Tampa Bay Lightning won the 2004 Stanley Cup Finals by beating the Calgary Flames in seven games, the 2020 Stanley Cup Finals by beating the Dallas Stars in six games, and the 2021 Stanley Cup Finals by beating the Montreal Canadiens in five games.
-The Bucs also reached the NFC Championship Game in the 1979 and 1999 seasons, both times being beaten by the Los Angeles/St. Louis Rams.
+The Tampa Bay Lightning won the 2004 Stanley Cup Final by beating the Calgary Flames in seven games, the 2020 Stanley Cup Final by beating the Dallas Stars in six games, and the 2021 Stanley Cup Final by beating the Montreal Canadiens in five games.
+The Bucs also reached the NFC Championship Game in the 1979 and 1999 seasons, both times being beaten by the St. Louis Rams.
 The Lightning lost in the 2015 Finals against the Chicago Blackhawks and in the 2022 Finals against the Colorado Avalanche, along with playing in the 2011, 2016 and 2018 Conference Finals, each of which went to seven games.
 The Tampa Bay Rays played the 2008 World Series before losing to the Philadelphia Phillies in five games, and in the 2020 World Series, losing to the Los Angeles Dodgers in six games.